What is the best CRM for SaaS Businesses?

 Software as a Service (SaaS) businesses reap the same benefits from a CRM as any other type of company.

-The ability to efficiently do this, which a CRM provides, is just as important to an SaaS business offering subscription based services, as it is to a company that operates out of brick-and-mortar outlets selling tangible goods.
+The ability to efficiently do this, which a CRM provides, is just as important to a SaaS business offering subscription-based services, as it is to a company that operates out of brick-and-mortar outlets selling tangible goods.